 You need to apply for a place in reception class no later than mid-January each year.
 Please check on the Lewisham Council website or the school office for the closing date, as this alters from year to year depending on term dates.

 Only Lewisham residents can apply to any primary school in Lewisham, or schools in other boroughs, on the Lewisham form.
 Residents of other boroughs must apply to their own borough (but can apply for Lewisham schools on their own borough’s form).

-PROOF of the PERMANENT HOME ADDRESS must be provided with the common application form (CAF) or sent to the Admissions and Appeals Team following an online application.
+PROOF of the PERMANENT HOME ADDRESS must be sent to the Admissions and Appeals Team following an online application.
 Acceptable proof will include a photocopy of:

 - current council tax statement

 - a tenancy agreement

 If you have recently moved to the area, they will require the following information: